Cluster 2: Craft and StructureArchived

 Discovering Chicks:

-This is a close reading lesson that uses the book From Egg To Chicken By Gerald Legg.
-Students will identify nonfiction text features, answer text-dependent questions, and sequence main events.
-They will write an informative piece about what they've learned in the lesson.
+Did you know that chickens are amazing animals?
+You will after reading the book, From Egg to Chicken by Gerald Legg.
+Students will identify nonfiction text features, answer text-dependent questions, and sequence the life cycle of a chicken.
+They will then compose an expository piece of writing about what they've learned in during these reading lessons.

 Type: Lesson Plan